basecamp/policies/privacy/privacy-shield.md

 You always have the right to access the personal information we store about you.
 And, if you wish to further limit our use of your personal information, please contact Jeremy Daer at privacyshield@basecamp.com.

 Users of Basecamp can store any type of information in Basecamp, but Basecamp does not access or share that data, and does not know what type of data you or other users are storing.
 The data is only used by the account owner and invited users as they intend to use it.

+When you pay for Basecamp, we ask for your credit card and billing address.
+That's so we can charge you for service, calculate taxes due, and send you invoices.
+Your credit card is passed directly to our payment processor and doesn't ever go through our servers.
+We store a record of the payment transaction, including the last 4 digits of the credit card number, for account history, invoicing, and billing support.
+We store your billing address to calculate any sales tax due in the United States, to detect fraudulent credit card transactions, and to print on your invoices.

 When you write Basecamp with a question or to ask for help, we'll keep that correspondence, and the email address, for future reference.
 When you browse our marketing pages, we'll track that for statistical purposes (like conversion rates and to test new designs).
 We also store any information you volunteer, like surveys, for as long as it makes sense.